Donald Trump Calls For ‘Retribution’ Against ‘SNL,’ But Saddam Hussein Also Once Attacked Political Comedians

 Less than one week ago, Donald Trump took to his Twitter account to ridicule Democrats as “self righteous and angry,” telling them, “Loosen up and have some fun.
 The Country is doing well!”
 But on Sunday, just six days later, Trump himself appeared angry after the long-running NBC TV late-night comedy show Saturday Night Live aired the latest in a long series of satirical skits in which actor Alec Baldwin parodies Trump.

-In the skit which aired on Saturday, February 16, Baldwin satirized Trump’s appearance the previous day, in which Trump announced a declaration of “national emergency, as Inquisitr reported.
+In the skit, which aired on Saturday, February 16, Baldwin satirized Trump’s appearance the previous day, in which Trump announced a declaration of “national emergency, as Inquisitr reported.

 “Wall works, wall makes safe,” Baldwin, in his “Trump” guise, said in the satirical skit, as quoted by the Washington Post.
 “You don’t have to be smart to understand that — in fact, it’s even easier to understand if you’re not that smart.”